smaakage85/shit/README.md

 git push
 ```

-How nice would it be, if I could somehow spare these key strokes...
+How nice would it be, if I could actually somehow spare these key strokes...

-**WELL, YOU ACTUALLY CAN!**
+..
+And **YES! you actually can**.

+## The solution

+Let me introduce to you: **SHIT COMMIT**.

 ```bash
 function shit() {